sabir-aspose/words-docs-com/en/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-excel/_index.md

 {{% alert color="primary" %}}

 Sometimes it is necessary to specify additional options, which can affect the result of saving a document as a XLSX.
-These options can be specified by the use of the [XlsxSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/xlsxsaveoptions/) class, containing properties that determine how the XLSX output will be displayed.
+These options can be specified using the [XlsxSaveOptions](https://reference.aspose.com/words/net/aspose.words.saving/xlsxsaveoptions/) class, containing properties that determine how the XLSX output will be displayed.

 {{% /alert %}}